Airbus A220: Cabin

 The five-abreast cabin cross section has 18.5 in wide economy seats, 19 in wide middle seats, and a 20 in wide aisle for fast turnarounds of 20 minutes.
 The rotating overhead bins offer 70 L of storage per passenger to allow one carry-on bag per passenger.
 Each row has power cables, so all seats are equipped with charging capabilities.
 Lavatories have improved accessibility for passengers with reduced mobility.
 Two flex zones allow modular cabin elements such as stowage areas and partitions to be customised.
-The cabin is lighted naturally through 11x16 in windows at every seat row and artificially by customisable colour LEDs.
+The cabin is lighted naturally through 11x16 in windows (larger than those on the A320) at every seat row and artificially by customisable colour LEDs.
 The aircraft offers overhead video display, wireless content distribution and Ku band connectivity, and can be equipped with in-flight-entertainment.
-The A220 has a larger window than the A320.
 The onboard environment, entertainment offerings and mood lighting are controlled via an integrated cabin management system.

 It has a 4 in higher ceiling as well as 20% larger luggage bins than other aircraft in its class.
 The seat is 2.5 cm wider than the Airbus A320 and 5.0 cm wider than the Boeing 737.
 The new A220 Airspace XL bins would offer up to 19 additional passenger bags on the A220-300 and accommodate longer and heavier payload items thanks to the four-frame design.
 The bins would also reduce maintenance and the effort for cabin crew to close the bin doors, resulting in an overall shorter turnaround time and about 300 lb lighter cabin structure.
-To complement the Airspace XL bins, Airbus also took the opportunity to develop an improved Passenger Service Unit (PSU) in line with the Airspace design.
+To complement the Airspace XL bins, an improved Passenger Service Unit (PSU) was developed in line with the Airspace design.